tahoe-lafs/tahoe-lafs/pyfec/README.txt

 On Peter's fancy Intel Mac laptop (2.16 GHz Core Duo), it encoded from a file at about 6.2 million bytes per second.

+On my even fancier Intel Mac laptop (2.33 GHz Core Duo), it encoded from a file at about 6.8 million bytes per second.

 On my old PowerPC G4 867 MHz Mac laptop, it encoded from a file at about 1.3 million bytes per second.